 Water Mist Fire Extinguisher

-For sensitive or critical areas, a water mist can be seen as an alternative to a clean agent extinguisher, and most are rated for both Class A and Class C fires.
+For sensitive or critical areas, a water mist is used as an alternative to a clean agent extinguisher, and most are rated for both Class A and Class C fires.
 The water mist extinguisher uses de-ionized water (which is non-conductive and non-toxic) to disperse water using a special spray nozzle, which releases the water in the form of a fine mist into the air.
 Water mist fire extinguishers operate by cooling the area and removing the fire triangle’s heat element.
 Water mist extinguishers, and the fact that they use water to extinguish a burn, do not inflict water loss or leave a trace.

 Dry Powder Fire Extinguisher

-A dry powder can only be used for Class D or combustible metal burns.
+A dry powder extinguisher puts out Class D or combustible metal burns.
 The dry powder fire extinguisher works by smothering the burning material with a dry powder extinguishing agent, separating it from oxygen, and removing the heat.
 Dry chemical fire extinguishers should not be mistaken with dry powder fire extinguishers (rated D).
 Using a dry chemical extinguisher on a Class D fire will either increase the fire’s strength or render it ineffective.

 Now that you’re more educated, you should look at your property’s extinguishers and confirm you have the kind of extinguisher you’d like in the event of a fire at your specific facility.
 Keep in mind that various types of extinguishers can be needed in different areas of the facility.
 However, getting the right equipment is not enough.
 The right equipment can malfunction or be misused if it is not properly maintained or if your employees are not properly trained.
 It is important to check the expiry date of the fire extinguisher.
 For detailed fire extinguisher safety and awareness please visit Osha Outreach Courses.
 Getting the OSHA 30 card will make you capable and skilled enough to handle every difficulty in an industrial construction facility.